-Under the rule, the alternative premium funding target may be used where the plan makes an election to do so that is irrevocable for a period of five years.
+Under the proposal, the alternative premium funding target could be used where the plan made an election to do so that would be irrevocable for a period of five years.
 As financial markets fluctuate, the averaged rates used for the alternative premium funding target will fluctuate above and below the spot rates used for the standard premium funding target.
 Locking in the election for five years will keep plans from calculating the premium funding target both ways each year and using the smaller number; the reason for permitting use of the alternative premium funding target is to reduce not premiums but the burden of computing premiums.
 PBGC expects that normal interest rate fluctuations will make premiums computed with the alternative premium funding target-on average, over time-approximately equal to premiums calculated with the standard premium funding target.
-Requiring a five-year commitment to the use of the alternative premium funding target will give this averaging process time to work.
-If a plan administrator concludes that the averaging process has not had enough time to work by the end of the minimum five-year election period, the election may be left in place to give the averaging process more time to work.
+Requiring a five-year commitment to use of the alternative premium funding target will give this averaging process time to work.